 The Moulin Rouge was built in 1888.
 It burned down in 1915 and was not rebuilt until 1925.
 The new building included a winter garden, cabaret, and an Art Deco auditorium where Mistinguet did famous shows.
-In 1929 the theatre was converted to cinema, and until around 1940 also sometimes had live show as well.
+In 1929 the theatre was converted into a 2,200-seat cinema which was operated by Pathe from 1930 until around 1935.
+Still operating as a cinema in 1940, it also sometimes had live shows as well.

 The three others screens also closed around 1990 and became a night club named once again Locomotive.
 The famous cabaret Moulin Rouge uses the most important space in the building.

 This monument is one of the most visited by tourists and with the movie of the same name, it is easy to identify this building.